Open Social Security is a free, open-source Social Security strategy calculator.

 If you're interested in learning more about Social Security, you may want to read my book: Social Security Made Simple.

-About the Author (Mike Piper) I am a CPA in St. Louis, Missouri.
-I'm the author of nine financial books, as well as the popular blog "Oblivious Investor."
-I am an occasional public speaker (usually about Social Security or tax planning), and I have been quoted as a Social Security expert in numerous publications (e.g., Wall Street Journal, AARP, Kiplinger, and several others).
+Mike Piper is the primary author of the calculator.
+Mike is a CPA in St. Louis, Missouri.
+He is the author of nine financial books, as well as the popular blog "Oblivious Investor."
+He is an occasional public speaker (usually about Social Security or tax planning), and he has been quoted as a Social Security expert in numerous publications (e.g., Wall Street Journal, AARP, Kiplinger, and several others).

 For people really interested in the details of how this calculator works, I'd encourage you to check out the source code, available at the following link.
 (The README file is a good place to start.)